Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Archetypes/Fatemaker.md

 ---
 aliases: ["Archetype: Fatemaker", "Fatemaker"]
-cover:
-created: 2321-02-07
-description:
-fileClass: Yes-Publish
-image:
+description: Fatemakers are Badasses that often find themselves at the center of many dire-goings-on and legends-in-the-making across the world.
+obsidianUIMode: preview
 permalink: bnb/archetypes/fatemaker
-publish: false
+publish: true
-updated: 2023-06-02
 ---

 Fatemakers are Badasses that often find themselves at the center of many dire-goings-on and legends-in-the-making across the world.
 Whether driven forth by powerful gods, ancient prophecies, or the occasional macguffin, Fatemakers know that success is a team effort.

->[!Tiny-Tina] Bunkermaster Tina
+> [!tiny-tina] Bunkermaster Tina
 > And remember….
-“Fate doesn’t divide us, Fate brings us Together!”
+“Fate doesn’t divide us, Fate brings us together!”

 >[!dragon-lord] The Dragon Lord
 > "Fate "Brings Us Together"? ***She*** got that *off a fanfic* on the ECHO-net!"